 Here's a video showing all of the features of the Cabela’s Commercial-Grade Carnivore and also showing the grinder at work.

 We have selected Cabela’s Commercial-Grade Carnivore Meat Grinder as our Editor’s Choice.
-The Cabela's Carnivore Meat Grinder is a worthwhile option for hunters with commercial needs or an abundance of deer meat.
+The Cabela's Carnivore Meat Grinder is a worthwhile option for hunters with commercial needs or an abundance of venison meat.
 The only downfall is that there is no foot pedal which should be included on a top quality meat grinder.

-Best Meat Grinder Sausage Stuffer for Deer
+Best Meat Grinder Sausage Stuffer

 You are not limited to grinding venison for patties with a meat grinder.
 Grind venison and stuff sausages effortlessly with the STX Turboforce II Platinum Meat Grinder.